 Prince Ludwig Ferdinand and Princess Maria de la Paz lived in Germany for the rest of their life, seeing the fall of the Spanish monarchy in 1931, the Spanish civil war between 1936 and 1939 and the regime of general Franco, but also the Nazi regime in Germany, to whom they were hostile, and the Second World War.

 Princess Maria de la Paz died on 4 December 1946 in Nymphenburg Castle; Prince Ludwig Ferdinand survived her for three years: on 22 October 1949 he turned 90 years old, and died one month later, on 23 November 1949.
 They are both buried in Munich, in the crypt of the St. Michael’s Church.

-To learn more about the Bavarian Royal Family, look at this thread.Filed under German Royals, Historical Royals
+To learn more about the Bavarian Royal Family, look at this thread.Filed under Germany, Historical Royals

-Tagged Anniversary, Bavaria, Biography, Birthday, Prince Ludwig Ferdinand.
+Tagged Anniversary, Bavaria, Biography, Birthday, Prince Ludwig Ferdinand of Bavaria.